 So really, branding is when you bring your business strategy to life.
 It’s how you communicate your internal brand (your beliefs, vision for the future, commitment to clients or customers, and philosophy).

 All of this means that you need a business strategy (where your business is going), a brand strategy (the messaging you’re going to use to help shape feelings), and a marketing strategy (how you’re going to put your message out into the world).
 You need all three for a successful business.

 (opens in a new tab so you won't lose your place)

 These three strategies also build off of each other.
 For example, you define your ideal client in your brand strategy.
 Your marketing strategy will use that ideal client profile to figure out what platforms and media to use to attract those clients.

 After another month of no new clients thanks to this wonderful thing called COVID-19, I was about ready to give up.
 Every potential new client I spoke with was saving their money because of the global pandemic.

 My only potential clients were people looking for champagne on a beer budget, and I had vowed not to work with those people.

 Perhaps the answer was hidden in a new service or a new audience.
 The only problem was that I had tried that before, and failed.
 When people asked me “What do you do?”
 I would struggle with an answer, often changing it based on the situation.

 I had worked previously with three business coaches and still wasn’t doing so great.
-I was so disillusioned by the process that I wrote him off.
+I felt disillusioned by the process so I wrote him off.